Coexistence of ferromagnetism and superconductivity at KTaO$_3$ heterointerfaces

-Oxide heterointerfaces provide a wide range of emergent intriguing quantum phenomena inaccessible in their bulk individuals due to the strong interplay between electrons with Coulomb interaction and the interfacial electron-phonon coupling~\cite{ref1,ref2,ref3}.
-Among them, a landmark oxide interface is the LaAlO$_3$/SrTiO$_3$~\cite{ref4}, which exhibits a plethora of appealing physical properties, including two-dimensional electron gases with high electron mobility~\cite{ref5}, strong Rashba-like spin-orbit coupling~\cite{ref7,ref8,Soumyanarayanan}, interfacial superconductivity~\cite{ref6,Caviglia}, and ferromagnetism~\cite{ref9,ref10}.
-In particular, the coexistence of superconductivity and ferromagnetism has also been unravelled in the measurements of high-resolution magnetic torque magnetometry~\cite{ref11}, scanning superconducting quantum interference device~\cite{ref12}, and magnetoresistance~\cite{ref13}, indicative of a possible unconventional and nontrivial superconducting phase as the ground state, such as a candidate of intriguing Fulde-Ferrell-Larkin-Ovchinikov-type condensate of Cooper pairs with finite momentum~\cite{ref18} and a mixed-parity superconducting state with an admixture of spin-singlet and spin-triplet pairing components~\cite{LFu2015}.
-However, the extremely low superconducting critical temperature $T_{c}$ (below 250 mK) of SrTiO$_3$ heterointerfaces is a critical challenge~\cite{ref6,ref19,ref20}, leading to that the origin of these quantum states remains elusive~\cite{Fitzsimmons,ref22,ref50}.
+Two-dimensional oxide heterointerfaces exhibit a wide range of emergent quantum phenomena inaccessible in their bulk individuals due to the strong interplay between electrons with Coulomb interaction and the interfacial electron-phonon coupling at the interfaces~\cite{ref1,ref2,ref3}.
+Among them, a landmark oxide interface is LaAlO$_3$/SrTiO$_3$~\cite{ref4}, which displays a plethora of appealing physical properties, encompassing two-dimensional electron gases with high electron mobility~\cite{ref5}, strong Rashba-like spin-orbit coupling~\cite{ref7,ref8,Soumyanarayanan}, interfacial superconductivity~\cite{ref6,Caviglia}, and ferromagnetism~\cite{ref9,ref10}.
+In particular, the coexistence of superconductivity and ferromagnetism has also been unveiled by high-resolution magnetic torque magnetometry~\cite{ref11}, scanning superconducting quantum interference device (SQUID)~\cite{ref12}, and magnetoresistance~\cite{ref13}.
+This suggests the presence of a nontrivial superconducting phase in the ground state, such as an intriguing Fulde-Ferrell-Larkin-Ovchinikov-type condensate of Cooper pairs with finite momentum~\cite{ref18} and a mixed-parity superconducting phase with an admixture of spin-singlet and spin-triplet pairing components~\cite{LFu2015,Nagaosa2012} that is a candidate platform for realizing Majorana modes~\cite{Potter2011}.
+However, the experimental challenges posed by the extremely low superconducting critical temperature $T_{c}$ (below 250 mK) of SrTiO$_3$ heterointerfaces have hindered a comprehensive exploration of the underlying properties~\cite{ref6}, leaving the origin of these quantum phases still elusive~\cite{Fitzsimmons,ref22} and motivating the search for a more favorable heterointerface superconductor that hosts the intricate interplay between ferromagnetism and superconductivity.